polltooh/video_analysis/README.md

 git clone https://github.com/polltooh/TensorflowToolbox.git

-make sure it is in the python search path
+make sure it is in the python search path.

+Please notice that this github is still being developing.
+Therefore some of the interface may be changed.

 #Video Analysis